oracle/solaris-userland/components/bind/README.md

 	$ cp test.bind-*.tar.gz ~/.
 	```

-2. ON your test machine, create directory structure to mimic that of
+2. On your test machine, create directory structure to mimic that of
    the build machine.

 	```